daniel-carvajal/repo-flatten/README.md

    • Output file, .env files, .git/, node_modules/, __pycache__/, hidden files ↓
 2. 📁 Directory Scope Flags (optional)
-   • --include-dir: Process only this directory (excludes all others, then applies file filters like --include-files "*.py")
+   • --only-dir: Process only this directory (excludes all others, then applies file filters like --include-files "*.py")
    • --exclude-dir: Remove these directories (keeps everything else, combines with any flags like --ignore-types .log) ↓
 3. ✅ File Whitelist Flags (optional - overrides defaults)
-   • --include-files: ONLY process files matching these patterns (works within directory scope set by step 2's --include-dir/--exclude-dir, excludes all others).
+   • --include-files: ONLY process files matching these patterns (works within directory scope set by step 2's --only-dir/--exclude-dir, excludes all others).
 This means we can filter purely by pattern, limit to a directory then filter by pattern, or exclude directories then filter by pattern.
       ↓
 4. ❌ File Blacklist Flags (applied to remaining files)
    • --ignore-files: Skip specific filenames